aneeqaf/Quantum-Simulation/QuantumSim/python_scripts/README.md

 * **--binary_vectors_only** : this is a flag.
 Must be set when the final amplitude vector of a batch is in binary format instead of the ASCII format.
 The default is set to false.
 The final resultant amplitude vector produced by the script is in ASCII.
 * **--not_final_amps** : this is a flag.
 Use it when the amplitude vector that is produced by adding all the amplitude vectors in the specified directory is not the final amplitude vector.
 This flag then creates resultant amplitude files with unique names so when the resultant amplitude files are transferred to a single node, there is no name collision.
+* **--add_partial_res_amps** : this is a flag that tells the script to only add the amplitude vector files that have `result` in their filenames.
+This is useful for multinode simulation to add the partial-resultant amplitude vectors from each node.
+Default is false.

 ##### Example runs: